ocoffey/Syntax-Sheets/C/2_Data_Types.md

 #include <stdio.h>

 int main(void) {
-    int my_integer; // this line makes space in the RAM equivalent to what an int can take up my_integer = 5; // this line assigns a value to that space in RAM return 0;
+    // this line makes space in the RAM equivalent to what an int can hold int my_integer;
+    // this next line assigns a value to that space in RAM my_integer = 5;
+    return 0;
 }
 ```
 In C, ints take up 4 bytes of memory.
 > You might have noticed that an int is the data type our main function is returning!
-That's where the 'int' comes from on the function line, and is why our return value of 0 corresponds to the type.
+That's where the 'int' comes from on the function line, and is why our return value of 0 corresponds to that type.

 ## Real Numbers (Decimal Numbers)